uhohstinky287/movie-log-app/README.md

 as a friend.
 You can search my user "moviewatcher" to see theirs and add as a friends.
 Once added, hit refresh to see it.
 You can also remove a friend. search moviewatcher again, and this time a different button will appear.
 - Then you can go back to home and click save, then exit and then restart the app, login, and you'll see my 2nd image

+I used microsoft ai to create my images, and I used many tutorial from the youtube channel @alexlorenlee